jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 Given all the above timeline information, it is clear that there are a lot of details to consider when generating historical Tweet datasets.
 There are two key things to consider:

 + Some metadata have 'born-on' dates so filters can result in *false negatives*.
-Such searches include Operators reliant on metadata that did not exist for all of part of the search period.
+Such searches include Operators reliant on metadata that did not exist for all or part of the search period.
 For example, if you are searching for Tweets with the ```has:videos``` Operator, you will not have any matches for periods before February 10, 2015.
-That is because that Operator matches on *native* videos (attached to a Tweet using the Twitter.com user-interface).
+That is because that Operator matches on *native* videos (attached to a Tweet using the Twitter.com or mobile app user-interface).
 For a more complete data set of video sharing on Twitter, filters for before Febuary 10, 2015 would need to contain rule clauses that match on URLs common for video hosting.
-+ Some metadata has been backfilled with metadata from a time *after* the Tweet was posted.
++ Some metadata, such as user profiles, have been backfilled with metadata from a time *after* the Tweet was posted.

-As discussed [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md#filtering-tips-identifying-and-filtering-on-tweet-attributes-important-to-your-use-case-) there are several commonly attribute types that commonly focused on when matching on Tweet JSON:
+As discussed [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md#identifying-and-filtering-on-tweet-attributes-important-to-your-use-case-) there are several attribute types that are commonly focused on when creating PowerTrack queries:
 + Twitter Profiles
 + Original or shared Tweets
 + Tweet language classification
 + Geo-referencing Tweets
 + Shared links media

 Some of these have product-specific behavior while others have identical behavior.
+See below for more details.

 #### Twitter Profiles

-The Search APIs serve up historical Tweets with the profile settings as it is at the time of retrieval.
+With Historical PowerTrack, the profile is as it was at the time the Tweet was posted, *except for data before 2011*.
+For Tweets older than 2011, the profile metadata reflects the profile as it was in September 2011.

 #### Original Tweets and Retweets

-[rephrase]
-The PowerTrack ```is:retweet``` Operator enables users to filter accordingly.
-Users of this Operator need to have two strategies for Retweet matching (or not matching) if data before August 2009 is needed.
-Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on “@RT ”.
+The PowerTrack ```is:retweet``` Operator enables users to eitehr include or exclude Retweets.
+Users of this Operator need to have two strategies for Retweet matching (or not matching) for data before August 2009.
+Before August 2009, the Tweet message itself needs to be checked, using exact phrase matching, for matches on the “@RT ” pattern.
 For periods after August 2009, the is:retweet Operator is available.

 #### Tweet language classifications

 For filtering on a Tweet’s language classification, Twitter’s historical products are quite different.
-When the Search archive was built, all Tweets were backfilled with the Twitter language classification.
-Therefore the lang: Operator is available for the entire Tweet archive.
-[] Is Gnip classification metadata still in Search Archive?
-Note that the Gnip Language classification metadata is in the Activity Stream payload between March 2012.
-However, with the release of Gnip 2.0 there is no longer an Operator available to match on the Gnip language classification.
+With Historical PowerTrack, Twitter’s language classification metadata is available in the archive beginning on March 26, 2013.
+Note that the Gnip Language classification metadata is in the Activity Stream payload between March 2012 and launch of PowerTrack 2.0 in 2015.
+However, with that release there is no longer an Operator available to match on the Gnip language classification.

 #### Geo-referencing Tweets